totalslacker-civ6mods/Historical-Victories/README.md

    - Kill 20 units with the Spanish Conquistador unit
    - Conquer 5 cities with the Spanish Conquistador unit
    - Launch 5 Inquisitions
-2. Treaty of Tordesillas : None
+2. Treaty of Tordesillas : < 1650AD
    - Build the Casa de Contratacion wonder
    - Own 10 cities on foreign continents
    - Discover 5 natural wonders